marcoparello/CTF-Writeups/n00bzCTF-2024/OSINT/Tail.md

 ![](../images/tail-part-1.png)

-This is the image:
+I clicked on `tail.jpeg`, which resulted in this image being displayed in my browser:

 ![](../images/tail-part-2.jpeg)

-Search up “airplane tail logo with 7 petal flower blue” on bing images:
+The airplane tail had an image of a flower with 7 petals, which gave me an identifying trait of the plane.
+So, I searched up “airplane tail logo with 7 petal flower blue” on Bing Images in an attempt to find the airline that owned the plane:

 ![](../images/tail-part-3.png)

-Would you look at that?
-Click on the similar image results in this related image being shown down below:
+I then clicked on `tail and winglet with flower logo`, which resulted in this image being shown under `Related Images`:

 ![](../images/tail-part-4.png)

-Now just need to find `Air Tahiti Nui`’s hub, so search `Air Tahiti Nui Hub`
+Now knowing that the airline that owns the plane was `Air Tahiti Nui`, I now needed to find their hub airport, so I searched `Air Tahiti Nui Hub`, which resulted in:

 ![](../images/tail-part-5.png)

-Now just need to find the IATA code of Faa’a International Airport, so I search `Faa’a International Airport IATA code`, which results in:
+Now knowing that the hub airport of Air Tahiti Nui was Faa’a International Airport, I now needed to find the IATA code of Faa’a International Airport.
+So, I searched `Faa’a International Airport IATA code` on Google, which resulted in:

 ![](../images/tail-part-6.png)

-PPT.
-I then submit `n00bz{PPT}` and solve the challenge.
+I then submitted `n00bz{PPT}`, and solve the challenge.